eeholmes/eeholmes.github.io/README.md

 * fuzted with the site css in _sass.
 Had to make changes in 3 places: _masthead.scss, _navigation.scss, and _variables.scss.

 * added a pdf and rmd download for posts with changes in single.html.
 To use, just add pdf: [url of pdf] to the yaml in a post.
 I added some yaml variables for posts: pdf, rmd, postname.  postname is used to construct the url.  pdf url is  assumed to be /posts/pdfs/postname.pdf  rmd is assumed to be in the repo for the website in /posts/Rmd/postname.rmd.
-Note postname is dynamically gotten from the Rmd file if you use the template.
+Note postname is dynamically gotten from the Rmd file if you use the template (click on the rmd link on any post in my blog to see the Rmd file).

 # Instructions for using my hacked version of academicpages as your website